Online Bachelor of Applied Science in Early Childhood Studies

 ECD 325: Supporting Dual Language Learners

-What can I do with an early childhood studies degree?
+What can I do with an early childhood studies BAS?

-A Bachelor of Applied Science in early childhood studies will prepare you for diverse career opportunities in the childhood development field.
+This BAS in early childhood studies prepares you for diverse career opportunities in the childhood development field.
 Rewarding careers range from early education in private or public settings to home-based child care.
-An early childhood studies degree will help you face challenges in the field with the preparation you need to redefine young children’s futures.
+Upon completion, you’ll be equipped to face challenges in the field and redefine young children’s futures.
+Career examples include, but aren’t limited to:

 Child Care Worker